Egg-03/PaperTrailBot/README.md

 ![image](https://github.com/user-attachments/assets/5e56e80c-70e0-4bde-8bcf-0b48933a72af)

-Assuming you have a default public schema, use the following SQL Queries to create the crequired tables:
+Assuming you have a default public schema, use the following SQL Queries to create the required tables:

 ```SQL
 CREATE TABLE public.audit_log_table (